melezhik/swat/README2.md

     HELLO matches
     regexp: \d\d\d\d-\d\d-\d\d matches

-In most cases every expression is just a line of text to represent what is expected to get in response.
-There are also other types of expressions - perl expressions and generators, they will be described later.

-Ok, let's start with a check expressions.

-## Check expressions

-Note, that swat does not care about how many times a given check expression is matched by response, for test will pass it should match at least one time.
-However it is possible to accumulate all matching lines for further processing, see the ["captures"](#captures) section.

-Actually there are two type of swat check expressions - plain strings and regular expressions.
-It's also reasonable to say here about comments and blank lines.
+There are two type of check expressions - plain strings and regular expressions.

-- **plain string**
+** plain string**

         200 OK
         HELLO SWAT

-    This just ask swat to check if http response has a lines matches to '200 OK' and 'HELLO SWAT' strings.
+The code above declares that http response should have lines matches to '200 OK' and 'HELLO SWAT'.

 - **regular expression**

-Similar to plain strings, you may ask swat to check if http response has a lines matches to a regular expressions.
+Similarly to plain strings, you may ask swat to check if http response has a lines matching to a regular expressions:

         regexp: \d\d\d\d-\d\d-\d\d # date in format of YYYY-MM-DD
         regexp: 20\d # successful http status 200, 201 etc
-        regexp: (red|green|blue) # one of three colors
         regexp: App Version Number: \d+\.\d+\.\d+ # version number

 Regular expression should start with `regexp:` marker.

-You may use `(`,`)` to capture subparts of matching strings, the captured chunks will be saved and could be used further, see ["captures"](#captures) section for this.
+You may use `(`,`)` symbols to capture subparts of matching strings, the captured chunks will be saved and could be used further,

+- ** captures **

+Note, that swat does not care about how many times a given check expression is matched by response, swat "assumes" it at least should be matched once.
+However swat is able to accumulate all matching lines and save them for further processing, just use `(`,`)` symbols to capture subparts of matching strings:

         regexp: Hello, my name is (\w+)

+See ["captures"](#captures) section for full explanation of a swat captures:

+## Comments, blank lines and text blocks

 - **comments**